john-itcsolutions/cheirrs/README.md

 ## Blockchains-Database Server (dbase-bchains model)

-We turn to setting up the Blockchain/Database gRPC Server Deployment,
+We turn to finish setting up the Blockchain/Database gRPC Server Deployment,

 NOTE: As we don't own or control the elastos sub-modules, and since the cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py file is empty in the elastos-smartweb-service module, we have included ITCSA's version of __init__.py in the cheirrs root directory.
 This version caters for initialising the SQLAlchemy interface from the existing database, and generating a full set of Database Models, using SQLAlchemy's ORM & methods of Database Metadata Reflection.
 However you need to re-insert the root-directory-version at your cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py (in local copies) to enable it to work properly as a Python init file.
 This init file will be run by the system before running the server at /grpc_adenine/server.py.
 You would have to keep these 2 versions of __init__.py in sync with each other if you need to edit __init__.py, and want to use your own github account for repo and container registry storage.
 Please note you will actually have to delete the initial elastos repo directories after cloning cheirrs, followed by cloning the complete repo's back into cheirrs/ from https://github.com/cyber-republic/elstos-smartweb-service and https://github.com/cyber-republic/python-grpc-adenine.